 While it may seem like a simple aesthetic issue, a deep overbite can cause patients to grind their teeth or clench their jaws often which causes discomfort and chronic headaches.
 Apart from the genetic issues, thumb sucking is also described as the cause for newly grown teeth to have an excess overbite since the thrusting motion of thumb sucking forces the upper teeth to move forward.

 This is when a person has spacing or gaps between their teeth.
 Most commonly these gaps appear between two upper or lower front teeth.
-Causes of this condition are mostly the mismatch between the size of the jawbone and the teeth, this leaves extra space between the teeth.
+The causes of this condition are mostly the mismatch between the size of the jawbone and the teeth, this leaves extra space between the teeth.
 If a person has some of their teeth missing, it can also cause gaps to appear.

-Thumb sucking as a child can be a contributing factor for diastema since it can pull the teeth forward which cause gaps between them due to the unnatural force.
+Thumb sucking as a child can be a contributing factor for diastema since it can pull the teeth forward which causes gaps between them due to the unnatural force.
 Wearing braces is a common treatment for this issue, which moves the teeth together with time.

 Not to be confused with over-jet or over-bite, cross-bite is when the upper teeth bite down on the insides of the lower teeth.
 It is also referred to as negative over-jet.

-Cross biting can happen on either side of the jaw and affects both front and back teeth.
-Children with cross biting issues are treated with palatal expanders that help to expand the palate.
-About 9% of children’s cross biting issues tend to self-correct as they grow older.
+Cross-biting can happen on either side of the jaw and affects both front and back teeth.
+Children with cross-biting issues are treated with palatal expanders that help to expand the palate.
+About 9% of children’s cross-biting issues tend to self-correct as they grow older.